 It’s tempting to see Nostalgia as being stuck in the past but that’s not actually the case.
 Instead it’s a reminder that life has meaning and purpose, helping us to find the confidence we need to face challenges in the present day.

-To guide you in your experience of nostalgia we will be sharing some useful exercises this month in our Outlook series.
-Highlighting ways to harness the health benefits of nostalgic reflection, the series will discuss how to use early memories to your advantage.
+To guide you in your experience of nostalgia we’ve gathered together some useful exercises for you.
+Highlighting ways to harness the health benefits of nostalgic reflection, they show how to use those early memories to your advantage.

 Blog Author: Ben Oliver - Feb 8th 2021